 Caroline Lind is a two-time Olympic gold medalist rower in the women’s eight.
 Caroline, won her first gold medal as member of the women’s eight team at the 2008 Summer Olympics in Beijing.
-Four years later at 2012 Olympic Games in London, Lind triumphantly defended her title, winning another gold for Team USA.
+Four years later at 2012 Olympic Games in London, Caroline triumphantly defended her title, winning another gold for Team USA.
 Caroline was also six-time WORLD CHAMPION from 2006-2014.

-Lind graduated from Princeton University in 2006 and earned an M.B.A. with an accounting concentration at Rider University (2010), that she is now using at the Princeton University Development Office.
+Caroline graduated from Princeton University in 2006 and earned an M.B.A. with an accounting concentration at Rider University (2010), that she is now using at the Princeton University Development Office.
 Caroline highlights winning her first Olympic gold medal as her most memorable athletic achievement.